The Human League: Octopus UK CD

 - Tell Me When

 - Filling Up With Heaven

 - Never Again

 - Cruel Young Lover

 The Human League just seemed to lose their footing after hitting the top with “Dare!” in the 80s/90s.
 The slow-motion train wreck that was “Hysteria” was [far] surpassed by the nearly worthless “Romantic?” and honestly, I actually forgot “Crash” [an album I will never own] until I just started typing this sentence!
-Needless to say, the days of fervently buying each Human League release was long behind me when “Octopus” came out in early 1995.
+Needless to say, the days of fervently buying each Human League release were long behind me when “Octopus” came out in early 1995.
 I paid it no mind until my friend Ty, a big League fan, actually sent me a copy with a sticky note on it saying only “prepare to be impressed.”
 Well okay then!
 It got a shot.

 The lead off hit single returned the band [rightly] to the UK top 10 and the sound here was very contemporary but with taste.
 It was definitely post-house “electronic” music.
 What we were about to start referring to as “electronica” in the 90s but to my ears it sounded like the product of an early digital audio workstation environment.
 This sounds like music constructed from loops to me.
 To its credit, Ian Stanley [ex-Tears For Fears] took the lightest of touches with the paradigm.
 What I can’t fail to notice is how the music bed for this music seemed to be as clean and minimal as possible.